Fernandes double as Portugal ease past Bosnia

 Portugal dominated possession but only opened the scoring seconds before halftime when Silva chipped in from Fernandes's pass to register his 11th international goal.

-Fernandes doubled the lead with a brilliant header from Ruben Neves's cross in the 77th minute before sealing the win in stoppage time with a powerful volley.
+Fernandes doubled the lead with a brilliant header from Ruben Neves's cross in the 77th minute before sealing the win in stoppage time with a powerful volley to reach 15 international goals.

+"I was fresh, now less fresh, but I will recover.
+Later I'll have my rest, but I always want to play and give my best.
+I don't want to think about being tired," the Manchester United midfielder told Sport TV after his 69th match of the season.

+"It was a great win, these are difficult games and we have to make them easy, as we did.